-Whilst setting up v4 of Microsoft’s Customer Immersion Experience (CIE) environment, we encountered numerous problems whilst using Hyper-V with a Realtek network card.
+Whilst setting up v4 of Microsoft’s (CIE) environment, we encountered numerous problems whilst using Hyper-V with a Realtek network card.
 After creating an external virtual network within Hyper-V and selecting the Realtek network adapter, all outbound connectivity ceased.
 This was not the case with another physical network adapter that we were using (which happened to be an Intel card).
 Continue reading

 Over the last week or so I have spent some time configuring some new networking gear for one of eShare’s numerous internal SharePoint farms and I thought I’d share a few of the lessons I’ve learned along the way.